burnedram/preact-ssr-server/README.md

 A HTTP `Link` header is generated hinting the browser to preload the component's module and CSS.
 `index.js` is also present in the header, as it is required for hydration.

+### Removal of .css.proxy.js files

+We want CSS to be loaded from the original source files, not injected by JavaScript on the client side.
+`remove-css-proxies.ts` contains a Snowpack plugin that removes all CSS imports, effectivly neutering
+Snowpack's default CSS proxy behaviour.

+No CSS will be injected by the components at runtime!

 ## What's left to implement

 ### Module dependency tree preloading